The VoicePrivacy 2020 Challenge: Results and findings: Results

-In this section, we consider metrics that are based on voice-similarity matrices, and mainly, \textit{gain of voice distinctiveness} ($G_{\text{VD}}$) which evaluates the requirement (d) formulated in Section~\ref{subsec:anon_task}.
-In addition, we consider its relation to another metric estimated from similarity matrices -- \emph{de-identification} (DeId).

-Voice similarity matrices illustrated in Figure~\ref{fig:mat-libri-f-x} show substantial differences between the different approaches.
-For $M_{oo}$, a distinct diagonal in the similarity matrix points out the speaker discrimination ability in the original set, while in $M_{oa}$, the diagonal disappears if the protection is good.
-In $M_{aa}$, the diagonal of the matrix emerges, if the resulting pseudo-voices can be distinguished~\cite{noe2020speech}.
-The matrices for signal-processing based approaches exhibit a distinct diagonal for $M_{aa}$ matrices, indicating that voices remain distinguishable after anonymization.
-Among x-vector based systems, a distinct diagonal for $M_{aa}$ is observed only for system \textbf{K2}.
+Figure~\ref{fig:mat-libri-f-x} illustrates the voice similarity matrices obtained for all primary systems.
+The distinct diagonal in $M_\text{oo}$ (top left submatrix of each matrix $M$) points out the speaker discrimination ability in the original data.
+The two other submatrices, $M_\text{oa}$ (top right) and $M_\text{aa}$ (bottom right), show substantial differences across the systems.
+In $M_\text{oa}$ the diagonal disappears if the pseudo-speakers differ from the original speakers, while in $M_\text{aa}$ the diagonal emerges if the pseudo-speakers can be distinguished from each other \cite{noe2020speech}.
+The matrices for signal processing based systems and for system \textbf{K2} exhibit a distinct diagonal in $M_\text{aa}$, indicating that voices remain distinguishable after anonymization.
+For x-vector based systems, this diagonal is much weaker.

-The scatter plots in Figure~\ref{fig:deid-vd} show the \emph{gain of voice distinctiveness} ($G_{\text{VD}}$) against \emph{de-identification} performance (DeID) for the \emph{LibriSpeech-test} (left) and \emph{VCTK-test} (right) datasets.\footnote{For more details, see Sections 3.4 and 3.5 in \cite{Tomashenko2021CSlsupplementay}}.
-As described in Section~\ref{subsec:anon_task}, DeID should be as high as possible, while $G_{\text{VD}}$ should decrease as little possible; the nearer to the top-right of the scatter plots in Figure~\ref{fig:deid-vd}, the better the anonymization.

-Results show that systems based upon the \textbf{B1} baseline provide close to perfect de-identification, whereas signal-processing based solutions tend to better preserve voice distinctiveness.
-For the latter, de-identification performance varies between the datasets.
+The scatter plots in Figure~\ref{fig:deid-vd} show the \emph{gain of voice distinctiveness} ($G_{\text{VD}}$) against \emph{de-identification} performance (DeID) for the \emph{LibriSpeech-test} (left) and \emph{VCTK-test} (right) datasets.\footnote{For more details, see \citet[Sections~3.4 and 3.5]{Tomashenko2021CSlsupplementay}} The results show that systems based upon baseline \textbf{B1} provide close to perfect de-identification, while signal processing based solutions tend to better preserve voice distinctiveness.
+For the latter, de-identification performance varies across the datasets.
 Only system \textbf{K2} achieves high de-identification with only modest degradation to voice distinctiveness.
-Results for systems \textbf{M1c4} and \textbf{M1c2} which use original x-vectors show that copy-synthesis alone also degrades voice distinctiveness.
+The results for systems \textbf{M1c4} and \textbf{M1c2} which use original x-vectors show that copy-synthesis alone also degrades voice distinctiveness.
 Interestingly, de-identification performance for both systems is comparable to that for signal-processing based methods.
 These observations are consistent with EER and $C^\text{min}_\text{llr}$ results.